 The contribution rate is 13.5% for health insurance and 29.2% for pension insurance, 1.2% of which goes to the state employment policy.

-Participation in sickness insurance of the self-employed is voluntary.
+Participation in sickness insurance for the self-employed is voluntary, and the contribution rate is 2.7%.
+The tables below summarise all important parameters.